Primitive Shapes

 @protocol MGLAnnotation <NSObject>

-See the Annotation models and Annotation views examples to learn how to add objects that follow the MGLAnnotation protocol.
+Annotation views examples to learn how to add objects that follow the

 The center point (specified as a map coordinate) of the annotation. (required) (read-only)